LeehLouis/ElectricityPredictionModels/README.md

 # Electricity Prediction Models
 This project aims to predict the usage of electricity based on the daily data extracted from MyTNB.

-The features used in the models were of the data recorded throughout a 29 day period.
+The features used in the models were of the data recorded throughout 29 days period and 35 days period.

 ## The data sources are: